On the solvable-unsolvable transition due to noise-induced chaos in digital memcomputing: Results

 \subsection{Numerical noise}

-In numerically integrating Eqs.~(\ref{eq:1})-(\ref{eq:3}) using the forward Euler method, we transform the continuous-time dynamics into a discrete map.
+By numerically integrating Eqs.~(\ref{eq:1})-(\ref{eq:3}) using the forward Euler method, we transform the continuous-time dynamics into a discrete map.
 We view related errors induced by such a transformation as the primary components of numerical noise, which can sometimes force the system into chaotic behavior.
 It is clear that the solution becomes unattainable when the time step is too large.
 In fact, numerical noise typically accumulates during the integration of the ODEs~\cite{NumRecipes}, hence it is ``non-local'' in time.
 This is quite distinct from the physical noise in Eq.~(\ref{stochastic terms}) which is instead local in time.

 Fig.~\ref{fig:1} illustrates how the percentage of solved instances and the EAMLLE vary with integration time step in problems with clause-to-variable ratio $M/N = 7$.
 In these simulations, the system's dynamics continued until a solution was reached or the simulation hit the maximum allowed number of steps.
+We note that the total time of integration varies according to the instances to allow enough time to reach a solution of the 3-SAT problem.
 As expected, one observes that with an increase in the integration time step, the proportion of solved instances drops from 100\% to 0\%.
 The position of this drop correlates with the difficulty of the problem (characterized by the number of variables $N$): the solvable-unsolvable transition becomes sharper as the number of variables, $N$, increases.
 At this stage, however, we cannot conclude that such a transition is continuous in the ``thermodynamic limit'' ($N\rightarrow\infty$) or will become discontinuous (first order), since this distinction would require a theoretical analysis which is beyond the scope of this paper.
 However, we note that similar trends were observed in a recent paper~\cite{YuanhangDP}, and in Sec.~\ref{adaptive} we will show a similar phenomenon in the presence of physical noise.